 Treatment of PCOS

 Patients with PCOS not willing to conceive should be treated to control immediate symptoms and to avoid long term complications.
 Consuming a healthy diet and regular exercise, controlling weight, glucose and insulin levels is effective and recommended as first approach.
-In many cases, a birth control pill is prescribed in order to decrease hormone levels, normalize the menstrual cycle and minimize acne appearances.
 Due to the fact that insulin-resistance is common in women who have been diagnosed with PCOS, medications as metforminare typically prescribed as well affecting how insulin controls glucose and reducing testosterone.
 Metformin improves menstrual cycling, slows hair growth, reduces body mass, reduces cholesterol levels and improve ovulation induction response.
 Surgery called ovarian drilling is one option for PCOS although it is only recommended as a last resort and in most of the cases the effects are only temporary.

 PCOS women requires management to conceive in most of the cases.
 Optimal management includes rule out of coexisting causes i.e. tubal assessment and semen analysis, ovulation induction strategies with close monitoring and a time line.
 Ovulation induction programs are very successful in PCOS: 80% of patient achieves the goal of follicular development and egg maturation with oral agents such as clomid, 15 % of patients needs injectable agents and only few cases needs IVF.

 PCOS requires management to conceive in most case.

 Ovulation induction programs are very successful in PCOS.